SDS-DEMO-6/model-tech-stocks/README.md

-This model makes naive predictions about the daily closing price of Google stock based on the last few day's closing prices for itself and a few competitors.
+This model makes naive predictions about the daily closing price of Google stock based on the last few day's closing prices for a commodities fund and a NASDAQ-tracking fund.

 Click on the below status badges to see detailed monitoring reports.